 What is Creutzfeldt-Jakob disease?

-Creutzfeldt-Jakob disease (CJD) is a rare form of deadly dementia that comes on fast.
+Creutzfeldt-Jakob disease (CJD) is a rare form of irreversible dementia that comes on fast.
 It is caused by infectious proteins called prions.
 Prions are proteins that are naturally in the brain and are normally harmless.
 When they are not shaped properly, however, they can have devastating effects.
 They can attack the brain, kill cells and create gaps or holes in brain tissue.

 Prion diseases affect both humans and animals.
 Prion diseases were often in the news during the mid-1980s, with the bovine spongiform encephalopathy (BSE) epidemic (or, as it is more commonly called, ‘mad cow disease’).
 This is a prion disease of cattle.
 The best known prion disease in humans is Creutzfeldt-Jakob disease.
 It affects about one to two persons in a million worldwide each year, with about 35 new cases being diagnosed in Canada every year1.